-B2B marketers are facing the biggest driver of change since the arrival of inbound marketing: the transition toward Account-Based Marketing (ABM).
+B2B marketers are facing the biggest driver of change since the arrival of inbound marketing: the transformation caused by Account-Based Marketing (ABM).
 For those who may not know the term, the general principle of ABM is, to loosely quote ad giant David Ogilvy, no longer counting the people you reach, but instead, reaching the people who count.

 Recently, we were approached by the CEO of a mid-sized company who was frustrated by the end-of-the-day outcome being generated by his marketing team: multiple sales leads.
 You see, the problem was that the sales force wasn’t picking up those leads and turning them into business (sound familiar?).